Did the Roll-Out of Community Notes Reduce Engagement With Misinformation on X/Twitter?: Empirical Analysis

 \subsubsection{T-NMR VS F-NCRH}

 First, we conduct propensity score matching again with the same parameters as detailed in Section \ref{sec:time_based_horizontal_analysis} to get matched T-NMR and F-NCRH groups with discarding 255 out of 26,271 tweets (0.97\%).
 The biases of tweet- and author-related variables between the matched groups are all lower than 0.05.
 Second, we perform a parallel test between the treatment and control groups during the periods before and after the interventions.
 Prior to the interventions, both groups demonstrate parallel trends in misinformation diffusion in terms of retweet count and like count (Fig. \ref{fig:parallel_test}(b) in the Appendix).
-Moreover, the unparalleled changes in T-NMR and F-NCR groups during the two periods following the interventions are even more significant than that in F-CRH and F-NCRH groups (Fig. \ref{fig:parallel_test}(a) in the Appendix).
+Moreover, the unparalleled changes in T-NMR and F-NCRH groups during the two periods following the interventions are even more significant than those in F-CRH and F-NCRH groups (Fig. \ref{fig:parallel_test}(a) in the Appendix).
 We then examine the virtual treatment effects using the DiD model.
-The coefficients of $\mathit{TNMR \times Vis}$ in Columns (1) and (3) of Table \ref{tab:placebo_test_did} are all statistically significantly negative, just like those in Columns (1) and (3) of Table \ref{tab:mis_all_did}.
-It indicates that with the expansion of Community Notes to the US, tweets in the T-NMR group also decrease even though they have no note to display.
-Also, the coefficients of $\mathit{TNMR \times Vis}$ are both not significant during the second intervention (Columns (2) and (4) of Table \ref{tab:placebo_test_did}).
+The coefficients of $\mathit{TNMR \times Vis}$ in Columns (1) and (3) of Table \ref{tab:placebo_test_did} in the Appendix are all statistically significantly negative ($\mathit{coef.}=-0.503, p<0.05$ in Column (1); $\mathit{coef.}=-0.439, p<0.05$ in Column (3)), just like those in Columns (1) and (3) of Table \ref{tab:mis_all_did}.
+Specifically, T-NMR tweets received 39.5\% fewer retweets (95\%~CI: $[-59.5\%, -9.9\%]$) and 35.5\% fewer likes (95\%~CI: $[-55.5\%, -6.6\%]$) compared to the baseline before the first intervention and relative to the F-NCRH tweets.
+This indicates that with the expansion of Community Notes to the \US, engagement with tweets in the T-NMR group also decrease even though they have no CRH notes.
+Also, the coefficients of $\mathit{TNMR \times Vis}$ are both not significant during the second intervention (Columns (2) and (4) of Table \ref{tab:placebo_test_did} in the Appendix).
 With the F-NCRH group as the control group to compare, F-CRH and T-NMR groups show the same results regarding the effects of the interventions.
 This suggests that the decrease in the diffusion of misinformation may not be solely attributed to the targeted treatment of Community Notes on misleading tweets.
 Instead, it may be influenced by broader changes associated with the expansion of Community Notes, which could have impacted both misleading and non-misleading tweets in a similar manner.